xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 ## Advanced product setup

-_Inventory tracking_

-1. In the store's Admin area, open the details of the product for which you want to specify inventory tracking options.
+Once a new product has been [added](#adding-a-new-product), you can  In the store's Admin area, open the details of the product for which you want to specify inventory tracking options.

 2. Go to the Inventory Tracking section of the product details page by either selecting the **Inventory tracking** tab:
     ![]({{site.baseurl}}/attachments/6389859/8716870.png)